Military Training Programs

 Professor Lieutenant Colonel Blue

 The Army Reserve Officers’ Training Corps (ROTC) is the nation's largest leadership and management-development training program.
-It offers the opportunity to qualify for a commission as a second lieutenant for Active Duty, Army Reserve, or Army National Guard while pursuing an academic degree.
+It offers the opportunity to earn a commission as a Second Lieutenant for Active Duty, Army Reserve, or Army National Guard while pursuing an academic degree.
 It enables young men and women to prepare themselves to be leaders in the Army or the civilian career field of their choice.
 The traditional four-year Army ROTC Program is divided into a two-year Basic Course and a two-year Advanced Course.
 A non-contracted student enrolled in the Basic Course does not incur a military service obligation.

-Students who have completed the Basic Course or an equivalency (see Two-Year Program) pass a medical examination, and meet commissioning criteria may apply to the Professor of Military Science for entry into the Advanced Course.
-This course consists of Mil Sci 301, 302, 401, 402 and corresponding labs, with a five-week summer camp (Leadership Development Assessment Course) at a military installation in the United States.
-The Advanced Course curriculum involves lectures, leadership laboratories, and physical fitness training sessions.
-The labs and physical training sessions are intended to provide practical leadership opportunities while preparing students for summer camp.
+Students who have completed the Basic Course or an equivalency (see Two-Year Program) and have passed all enrollment eligibility criteria continue on into the Advanced Course.
+This course consists of Mil Sci 301, 302, 401, 402, 491 to include corresponding leadership labs, physical fitness training sessions, and a four-week summer camp (Cadet Leader Course) at Fort Knox, KY.
+During labs and physical training sessions students are provided practical leadership opportunities to prepare them for summer camp and their future military careers.
 Students normally attend summer camp between their junior and senior years of Military Science.
 Students must complete all components of this course to earn a commission.

 Students who are veterans, members of the Army National Guard/Army Reserve, or who have participated in the Junior Reserve Officers' Training Corps Program in high school may qualify for direct entry into the Advanced Course.
-Students who did not complete the ROTC Basic Course (see above), but have two years of academic study remaining are eligible to attend the Leader’s Training Course.
-This course compresses two years of the Basic Course into four weeks and is held at Fort Knox every summer.
-Students who believe they qualify for this program should consult with the Military Science Enrollment Officer for more information.
+Students who did not complete the ROTC Basic Course (see above), but have two years of academic study remaining may be eligible to attend the Cadet Initial Entry Training.
+This course compresses two years of the Basic Course into four weeks and is held at Fort Knox, KY during the summer.
+Students who believe they qualify for this program should consult with the Scholarship & Enrollment Officer for more information.